SuluJulianto/calendar-generator/README.md

 - If the input is not a valid year (e.g., not an integer or exceeds the expected range), the script will request a valid calendar year input.

 ## JavaScript
+The JavaScript script (`calendar_generator.js`) generates a calendar for a specified year.
+Upon execution, it requests the user to input a year within the range of 1 to 9999 in the terminal.

 ### Usage
 To use the JavaScript script:
 - Run the JavaScript script (`calendar_generator.js`).